8ta4/quest/DONTREADME.md

 > Does `quest` use IndexedDB for storing data?

-No, `quest` doesn't use IndexedDB for saving data.
-IndexedDB is asynchronous, but DataScript [needs synchronous operations](https://github.com/tonsky/datascript/issues/358#issuecomment-657068278).
+No, `quest` doesn't bother with IndexedDB.
+The extra complexity, especially with how IndexedDB is asynchronous, would just make the code harder to manage.

 > Does `quest` use `chrome.storage.local` or `localStorage` for storing data?